Skip to main content Skip to main navigation Skip to search

 What to look for

-Check any animals, birds or humans for wounds and for signs of maggots deep within the wound.
+Check animals or humans for wounds and for signs of maggots deep within any wound.
 Wounds that can become infested include husbandry wounds (for example ear-tagging, castration and dehorning) and relatively minor skin wounds (such as tick bites).
-Maggots can also be found in moist body areas, including the umbilicus, eyes, vulva and mouth.
+Maggots can also be found in other body areas, including the umbilicus, eyes, genital area and mouth

-A screw worm fly laying its eggs in an open wound
+Screwworm fly laying its eggs in an open wound.
+Example 1

 What you can do

-• Do not move live animals or untanned hides or skins out of the Torres Strait Protected Zone to the Torres Strait Permanent Biosecurity Monitoring Zone, or from either zone to mainland Australia without a permit and an inspection by a departmental biosecurity officer.
+Moving live animals, untanned hides or skins out of the Torres Strait Protected Zone to the Torres Strait Permanent Biosecurity Monitoring Zone, or from either zone to mainland Australia without a permit and an inspection by a departmental biosecurity officer is prohibited.

-• Report any signs of wounds with maggots in animals, birds or humans to the Emergency Animal Disease Hotline on 1800 675 888.
+• Alternatively contact a ranger, biosecurity officer or government vet or call the Emergency Animal Disease Hotline on 1800 675 888.

 Live animals and untreated hides or skins need a permit to move south between zones and to mainland Australia.